');

 About Greenville, RI

-Greenville is a small community in Rhode Island with a population of 8,586 residents.
-The median household income is $94,567 per year, which is above the national average.
-The median age in Greenville is 52.4 years.
+Greenville is a small town located in Rhode Island with a population of 8,586 residents according to the latest US Census Bureau American Community Survey data.
+The median household income is $94,567 per year, which is 26% above the national median of $75,149.
+The median age of 52.4 years is notably older the US median age of 38.9 years, suggesting a more established community with a higher proportion of long-term residents.

 How Greenville Ranks in Rhode Island